IzHoBX/SAVEntry/README.md

-# SafeEntry Logger
+# SaveEntry
-Application to keep track of the places where I've previously check-in to using SafeEntry.
-Some of the core features include:
-- Keep track of previous check-ins.
+This repo is forked from https://github.com/lamkeewei/SafeEntryLogger.
+It already have some great value proposition that I am looking for:
+- Mark location as favorite to allow for easy check-in without scanning QR code.
 - Checkout without having to scan QR code again.
-- Mark location as favorite to allow for easy check-in without scanning QR code.

-Pre-built APK is available under [Releases](https://github.com/lamkeewei/SafeEntryLogger/releases).
+This repo extends the app to provide check-in functionality without having to unlock phone or return to homepage to find for this app.

 ## Screenshots
 | Automated Checkin | Checkout Notification | Favorite Locations |